UWB-ACM/Hackathon-Docs-2020/_docs/collaboration.md

 As the UWB Hacks Spring 2020 hackathon is virtual this year, here are some options for video conferencing that can be used:

 #### Discord
-A free software that allows for the creation of seperate groups, direct messaging, screen sharing, and group chats.
-Easy and casual vibe, that is quick to set up.
+Discord is free software for text and video chats that allows for the creation of separate groups (aka servers), direct messaging, screen sharing, and group chats.
+It has an easy and casual vibe that is quick to set up.
 This software retains a history of messages.

 [Get Discord here](https://discordapp.com/) and [join our event server here](https://discord.gg/EDBbxmt).
 #### Zoom